Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

 The app has 4 API endpoints

-* `src/routes/auth/authorize.js` - starts the oAuth 2.0 process to sign in a user.
+* `src/routes/auth/authorize.js` - starts the OAuth 2.0 process to sign in a user.
-* `src/routes/auth/post-sign-in.js` - completes the oAuth 2.0 process.
+* `src/routes/auth/post-sign-in.js` - completes the OAuth 2.0 process.
 * `src/routes/auth/exchange-token.js` - provides a fresh token based on the secure session cookie when the current token expires.
 * `src/routes/auth/sign-out.js` - signs the user out, destroying the saved session on the server and the session cookie on the client.

 and 3 Svelte routes:

 * `src/routes/index.html` - renders the main page for signed out users which shows a sign in buttons.
-* `src/routes/webmaps/index.html` - renders a list of the users webmaps
+* `src/routes/webmaps/index.html` - renders a list of the users web maps
-* `src/routes/webmaps/[webmapId].html` - renders a detailed view for a webmap.
-The brackets indicate that will be replaced by an actual URL like `/webmaps/c7f2cdb8638147b0b5b792bcee800b48`
+* `src/routes/webmaps/[webmapId].html` - renders a detailed view for a web map.
+The brackets indicate what will be replaced by an actual URL like `/webmaps/c7f2cdb8638147b0b5b792bcee800b48`

 The `server.js` file defines the server and sets up [`express-session`](https://www.npmjs.com/package/express-session) with [`session-file-store`](https://www.npmjs.com/package/session-file-store) as well as defining the server side Svelte `Store` used to power the server side rendering.